Doctor of Physical Therapy (CUAA)

 3. Post-baccalaureate students who meet the criteria for general admission.

 All applicants utilize the Physical Therapy Central Application Service (PTCAS).
 All qualified applicants will be considered for an interview.
 The Physical Therapy Admissions Committee is responsible for the review and recommendation of qualified applicants for admission to the Physical Therapy program.
 Applications are reviewed in the year prior to planned matriculation.
-The admission cycle opens in July and closes in October of the year prior to admission.
+The admission cycle opens in June of the year prior to admission and remains open until the cohort is filled.

 Five of the seven prerequisite courses must be completed at the time of application.